IgnacioLL/langdetection/doc/report.md

 We also remove all numbers as they are not language specific and are not very useful and may create noise in the model.

+### Character splitting

+As seen in the baseline confusion matrix the worst language to be predicted is Chinese/Japanese.
+We consider that if it is a ideogram language this should be taken in to account and take each letter as if it was a complete word.
+Therefore if a sentence has less than 5\% of blanks in the sentence we will divide this sentence character by character.

 ## Classifiers

 ### Ranfom Forest